Spidola Germanium Fuzz

 112+ Drive Channel

-With an internal voltage boosted up to 34v, the 112+ runs hot and pushes its circuitry to the boundaries of what it can do.
+With an internal voltage boosted up to 34v, the 112+ runs hot and uses that headroom to full advantage.

 The Retro Harmonic